- PhD, Political Science, Massachusetts Institute of Technology

 - BA, University of Witwatersrand

-Karen Jacobsen is Associate Professor of Research at The Fletcher School and directs the Refugees and Forced Migration Program at the Feinstein International Center.
-She has taught and conducted research in the field of forced migration for twenty years, and consults on this topic to public and private organizations.
-Of particular interest in her research is the ways in which refugees and other displaced people pursue livelihoods and regain their dignity and financial independence, and her book addresses this issue.
-From 2000-2005, she directed the Alchemy Project, which explored the use of microfinance as a way to support the livelihoods of people in refugee camps and other displacement settings.
-Her current research continues this line of investigation, with a focus on urban refugees and on remittance patterns to conflict zones.
-She received her B.A. in Politics and English Literature from the University of Witwatersrand in Johannesburg, and her PhD in Political Science from MIT.
-She lives in Brookline with her son and dog.Professional Activities
+Karen Jacobsen is Associate Professor of Research at The Fletcher School and the Acting Director of the Feinstein International Center (Friedman School of Nutrition) where she also directs the Refugees and Forced Migration Program.
+She has taught and conducted research in the field of forced migration for twenty years, and consults and writes widely on this topic.
+She is particularly interested in the livelihoods of refugees and other displaced people and the ways in which they regain their dignity and financial independence, and her book addresses this issue.
+From 2013-14 she headed the Joint IDP Profiling Service (JIPS) in Geneva, on leave of absence from Tufts.
+From 2000-2005, she directed the Alchemy Project, which explored the use of microfinance as a way to support people in refugee camps and other displacement settings.
+Her current research focuses on urban displacement and information gathering in conflict-affected settings.
+She is South African by birth and travels there frequently.
+She received her B.A. from the University of Witwatersrand in Johannesburg, and her PhD in Political Science from MIT.
+She lives in Brookline with her son and dogs.Professional Activities

 - Consultant for UNHCR and NGOs